 Having raised their four children they enjoyed watching their family grow further, relishing every addition.
 Their passing left a void impossible to fill, but their loved ones are glad they created the happy memories with them they did.

 Much of this shared experience is out of reach of Nate and Ruth’s youngest grandchildren.
 So their daughters Genna and Zoe pick a ‘In the hearts of those you love’ commission so their children, nieces and nephew can ‘meet’ Nanna and Gramps anew.

 A family affair, everyone gets to have their say and a vivid picture begins to emerge.

 When our finished text is ready, Ruth and Nate’s family get together for a read through, their grandchildren turning to their story time and again.
 The hope is that one day, their children will do the same.

 Izzy was only 19 when she was killed in a road accident in 1995.
 It had been so important to her to have her independence, so it always seemed doubly cruel that’s the way she died.

-Izzy’s sister, Gail, and brother, David, were only secondary school age at the time, but now they’re in their 30s and with families of their own.
-Izzy is never far from their thoughts, in fact Gail’s daughter shares her middle name with her aunt, but it’s hard to find time, particularly with their parents, when they can all talk properly.
+Izzy’s sister, Gail, and brother, David, were only secondary school age at the time.
+Now they’re in their 30s and with families of their own.
+Izzy is never far from their thoughts, in fact Gail’s daughter shares her middle name with her aunt.
+However, it’s hard to find time, particularly with their parents, when they can all talk properly.

-They decide an ‘In the hearts of those you love’ commission will give them space for their thoughts to be turned into words before sharing them, allowing the privacy they need whilst encouraging them to share.
+They decide an ‘In the hearts of those you love’ commission.
+They hope it will give them space for their thoughts to be turned into words before sharing them, allowing the privacy they need whilst encouraging them to share.
 The resulting bound biography is more than a text.
 It is the cathartic coming together they so needed.